A fully-functional ‘Utility room’ makes your home truly complete: a post-pandemic perspective for home buyers!

 10. Plan your cabinets well, and provision for water connection, electricity and air-vents

-- You could have the cabinets with well-ventilated grills.
-The whole idea is to make sure they serve the utility, and the design of your wardrobes/closets/cabinets stay fresh.
+- You could have cabinets with well-ventilated grills.
+The whole idea is to make sure they serve the utility, and that the design of your wardrobes/closets/cabinets stays fresh.
 This also allows you to store clothing you would like to keep fresh like linen and towels.
-With open cabinets, and good air-flow, the chances of fungus formation are also minimized
+With open cabinets and good airflow, the chances of fungus formation are also minimized

-- This is important considering that the washing machine, the dryer are also co-located in the utility area
+- This is important considering that the washing machine and the dryer are also co-located in the utility area

-- The utility having the washing machine and dryer, besides being a storage area needs to be free of microbes.
-This requires good water and air-vents.
-The water connection, and the used-dirty water out of the washing machine needs to be disposed-off efficiently
+- The utility has a washing machine and dryer, besides being a storage area needs to be free of microbes.
+This requires good water and air vents.
+The water connection and the used-dirty water out of the washing machine need to be disposed-off efficiently

-- This allows that the stored materials remain free of bacterial infestation
+- This allows the stored materials to remain free of bacterial infestation

 - A sound and efficient water inlet and outlet mechanism for ‘washing’, and provision for dehumidifying arrangements for ‘dryer’ are a must-have.
-Although, Indian households still do not depend much on dryers, but the trends are fast changing with urban home buyers increasingly buying or living in apartments
+Although Indian households still do not depend much on dryers, the trends are fast changing with urban home buyers increasingly buying or living in apartments

 Clearly, the utility room is often NOT given the kind of attention and thought it deserves.
 Post-pandemic, this area assumes even greater importance.
 You need your own laundry, and be independent in washing, drying and ironing your own clothes.
 There is no better and safer way to make sure your clothes do not change hands too frequently than to take charge of your own garments, storage items, and the varying seasonal needs of your family!